-There are several different types of abortions:
+There are several types of abortions:

 - A medical abortion uses prescribed medications.
 These medications help the mother pass the fetus and related tissue.
 The result is similar to a miscarriage.

 Septic shock is a medical emergency.
-If you recently have had an abortion and experience any of the following symptoms, seek medical help immediately:
+If you recently had an abortion and experience any of the following symptoms, seek medical help immediately:

 - very high or very low body temperature